jrHoss/Custom-Models-Layers-and-Loss-Functions-with-TensorFlow/README.md

 This course is part of the TensorFlow: Advanced techniques specialization offered by DeepLearning.AI. https://www.coursera.org/specializations/tensorflow-advanced-techniques

+I have uploaded the assignments that I have done throughout this course.
 This course covers advanced techniques for building neural network models using TensorFlow, including:

 Comparing and contrasting the Functional and Sequential APIs to discover new models that can be built with the Functional API.
 This includes building a model that produces multiple outputs, such as a Siamese network.